Director & Principal Planner

 Certificate III in Outdoor Recreation

-Clare has been with ERA Planning since 2013.
-The last 3 years have been busy and Clare has been directly involved with the: development of strategic documents including the Dunalley Structure Plan and the Strahan Waterfront Precinct Plan, policy advice to clients such as the Department of State Growth (previously DIER), the facilitation and management of development applications to Council and the Environmental Protection Authority (Level 2 Activity), as well as the provision of expert evidence at both the Tasmanian Planning Commission and the Resource Management and Planning Appeals Tribunal.
+Clare has been with ERA Planning and Environment since 2013 and has been working as a planner since 2004.
+At ERA she has been directly involved with the development of strategic land use, tourism and recreation planning documents including the Boat Harbour Beach Master Plan, Kelcey Tier Master Plan, Dunalley Structure Plan and the Strahan Waterfront Precinct Plan.
+She has provided policy advice to government clients, the facilitation and management of development applications to Council and as well as the provision of expert evidence at both the Tasmanian Planning Commission and the Resource Management and Planning Appeals Tribunal.